Inkle and Yarico

 Inkle and Yarico is a comic opera first staged in London, England, in August 1787, with music by Samuel Arnold and a libretto by George Colman the Younger.

 Plot

 Inkle, an English trader, is shipwrecked in the West Indies, and survives with the help of Yarico, an Indian maiden.
 They fall in love, but when Inkle returns to his civilization, he plans to sell Yarico into slavery to recover his financial losses while he marries a woman, Narcissa, who will give him the social standing he wants.
 In the end, Narcissa marries another, and Inkle remains with Yarico.

 Origins

 The supposedly true story first appeared in Richard Ligon's book A True and Exact History of the Island of Barbadoes (1657).

-Richard Steele's The Spectator printed another version in March 1711, in which Yarico is a Native American, sold into slavery while bearing Inkle's child.
+Richard Steele's The Spectator (the 1711–12 periodical by Addison and Steele, not the modern magazine The Spectator, founded in 1828, that is named after it) printed another version in March 1711, in which Yarico is a Native American, sold into slavery while bearing Inkle's child.

 18th-century performances

 The opera was highly successful, performed 98 times at the Haymarket Theatre, and a total of 164 performances on London stages by 1800.
 One of the most famous actresses to play the part of Yarico was Elizabeth Satchell, while Arabella Menage played Patty in an early production.
 There were also performances in Dublin (1787), Jamaica (1788), New York (1789), Philadelphia (1790), Calcutta (1791), Boston (1794), and Charleston (1794).